curieo-org/infragrid/environments/dev/s3-backend/README.md

 <!-- BEGIN_TF_DOCS -->
 # Terraform S3 Backend configuration

-For new environment s3 backend creation , comment all the content form backend.tf and add below line
+For new environment creation , comment all the content from backend.tf and add below line

 ```terraform